Ted Pickett: Cricket

 A wicket-keeper, Pickett began playing for Tamar Cricket Club in the Northern Tasmania Cricket Association alongside Laurie Nash.
 His skill behind the stumps led Pickett to his first-class debut for Tasmania aged nineteen on 19 February 1929 against Victoria at the Melbourne Cricket Ground, scoring three runs and claiming two dismissals.

 Pickett became Tasmania's first choice wicketkeeper but due to Tasmania not being a part of the Sheffield Shield, his first-class opportunities were limited and in six years played only eleven matches for Tasmania, scoring 86 runs at 7.16 and taking seven catches and five stumpings.
 However, Pickett is considered one of the best wicketkeepers to play for Tasmania with his stumping ability particularly impressive.

 In a match against the 1930 Australian side en route to England, Pickett, who worked on the front counter of the Launceston Examiner newspaper, sought time off to play.
 Pickett's boss agreed on the condition that the paper got a photo of Don Bradman batting while Pickett was keeping.
 Unfortunately for Pickett, Nash got Bradman out lbw for 22 before the Examiner's photographer arrived.

 At lunch, Pickett approached Bradman and asked for a photograph.
 Bradman agreed to help out as long as he did not have to put his pads back on.
 Bradman and Pickett strode out to the middle, Bradman took strike and Pickett crouched behind the stumps and a picture was taken, leaving Pickett to spend the next few weeks explaining to everyone that Bradman had not started a trend for batting without pads.

 Australian rules football

-Pickett was also a leading Australian rules footballer, playing for the City club in the Northern Tasmania Football Association and winning the Tasman Shields Trophy for the NTFA best and fairest in 1935.
-He also played for Northern Tasmania for six years against visiting VFL sides.
+Pickett was also a leading Australian rules footballer, playing for Launceston and Longford in the Northern Tasmania Football Association.
+He won the Tasman Shields Trophy for the NTFA best and fairest in 1935.
+He also played for Northern Tasmania a number of times against visiting interstate sides.

 Following his retirement from football, Pickett became a bookmaker in Launceston in 1938 and held a licence for 37 years.